-The quantum of risk borne by the Company has increased, as reflected in the increase in capital requirements over the reporting period.
-Capital resources remain substantially in excess of requirements plus the capital management buffer, with the capitalisation of the Group set to provide capacity for future growth.
+The quantum of risk borne by the Company, and the Company's capital resources increased substantially over the reporting period due to the completion of three acquisitions.
+The most material changes arose from the acquisition of GreyCastle.
+Capital resources remain substantially in excess of requirements plus the capital management buffer, providing a platform for future growth.